adobebc/web-apps-sdk/APIs/web-apps/get-web-app-detail.md

 	* `items`- points to the sub-api that lists all webapp items for a webapp
 	* `fields`- points to the api that allows management of the custom fields
 	* `previewUrl` - link to see the webapp in the site front-end.
 Composed from the site default domain and the slug
-	* `locationCountries` - link to get the list of countries allowed for location, if location is enabled for the webapp
+	* `countries` - link to get the list of countries allowed for location, if location is enabled for the webapp